 Slice the pressed tofu block into 4 pieces of about 1-inch thickness each.

-Place soy sauce in a shallow pan and add the tofu.
+Place soy sauce in a shallow dish and add the tofu.
 Marinate for at least 30 minutes, turning once or twice to marinate evenly.

 Make the Blackening Seasoning

 Gather the blackening seasoning ingredients.

 In a small bowl, combine the paprika, pepper, garlic powder, onion powder, cayenne pepper, oregano, and thyme.
 Mix well.

 Prepare the Tofu

 Prepare a medium (350 F to 375 F) gas or charcoal grill fire.
 Oil the grill grates to create a nonstick surface.
 Remove the tofu from the soy marinade and dip each piece into the blackened seasoning spice mixture, making sure the tofu is generously coated on both sides.

 Grill the tofu until it has blackened on both sides, about 8 to 10 minutes total.

 How to Serve Blackened Tofu

 This flavorful tofu steak can be served in a variety of ways.
 Here are a few of our favorite preparations:

 - Blackened Tofu Salad: In a big bowl, mix 2 cups of spinach, 1 cup of baby arugula, 1 large chopped avocado, and 1 small apple with 4 tablespoons of olive oil a squeeze of lime.
 Divide the salad among 4 bowls, and top each with a piece of blackened tofu.
 Sprinkle with sesame seeds and serve with crusty bread on the side.

 - Blackened Tofu Sandwich: Slice a large fresh baguette lengthwise and spread a generous amount of your favorite homemade or store-bought hummus.
 Place the slices of blackened tofu on the prepared bread.
 Add a handful of baby kale and a drizzle of olive oil on top.
 Cut into 4 individual sandwiches and serve with cassava chips.

 - Blackened Buddha Bowl: Prepare 4 bowls with a cup each of cooked brown rice or quinoa.
 Place a piece of blacked tofu on top.
 Dollop a tablespoon of hummus, a handful of sunflower seeds, 4 slices of avocado, a handful of baby spinach, and 3 tablespoons of canned, drained black beans around the tofu.
 Drizzle each bowl with a generous serving of vegan goddess dressing.